microsoft/msticpy/README.md

 - entityschema - implements entity classes (e.g. Host, Account, IPAddress) used in Log Analytics alerts and in many of these modules.
 Each entity encaspulates one or more properties related to the entity.

+## data
+These components are currently still part of the nbtools sub-package but will be refactored to separate them into their own package.

 - query manager - collection of modules that implement common kql/Log Analytics queries using KqlMagic
 - security_alert and security_event - encapsulation classes for alerts